3mdeb/96boards-docs-wiki/Openstack.md

 * Password of the administrative user: **\<enter a password>**
 * Register Keystone endpoint? **Yes**
 * Keystone endpoint IP address: **\<use default, or localhost, or controller>**

+#### Configure the Apache HTTP server

+Omit this section of the guide.

 #### Finalize the installation